"Everybody has a plan until they get punched in the mouth." - Mike Tyson

 Starting the PCT in Northern Washington can be a risky venture even for experienced hikers.
 Three dangerous physical obstacles stand in your way - Rock Pass (between Harts Pass and the border), Glacier Peak Wilderness, and Red and White Pass (In Glacier Peak).
 In addition to this you can include rain and snow storms, constant wetness/dampness, many steep snow crossings, countless downfall trees across the trail, and extreme elevation changes.

 Unmelted snow in Northern Washington makes mountain passes treacherous to cross, and can linger on parts of the trail even until August.
 Below are explanations of the most dangerous passes.
 Coincidentally, all are within the first 150 miles of the trail, making the start especially treacherous.
 Eastwood (SOBO '16) has a great, detailed description of Rock Pass and Red/White Pass with multiple pictures on his website.
-You can find them here - Pacific Crest Trail Web
+You can find them here - Must Like Walking.

 Looking for when to start your PCT southbound thru-hike?
 You can find that on our Starting the Trail page.